heleneness/Assignment-3-Expense-Tracker-React/README.md

 npx create-react-app expence_tracker

-Inspired by Traversy Media - youTube - using hooks (useState, useContext, useReducer) and the context API.
+Inspired by Traversy Media -tutorial - youTube - using hooks (useState, useContext, useReducer) and the context API.

-Made the styling as I prefer.
+Modified the app according to preferences.

 Color palettes from colorswall.com - deep purple

+Link to Netlify: